The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-Liability insurance, coverage for damage you cause to other property or individuals, is required in 46 states with the exception of Michigan, Montana, New Hampshire, and Washington.
+Liability insurance, coverage for damage you cause to other property or individuals, is required in 47 states with the exception of Florida, Montana, and New Hampshire.
 The lowest amount of coverage you’re required to have is the same as the requirement for auto insurance.
 Check out the table below for more details on the required amounts of coverage by state.

 Sometimes called "med pay" for short, medical payments refer to the payments of medical costs for you and your passengers that are injured in the event of an accident.
 While riding a motorcycle presents an array of benefits, it can still be dangerous regardless of your level of skill or care.
 Consider if additional medical payments are right for you (note: it is not available in every state).